Co-led by: In partnership with:

 In March, a coalition of philanthropy and business partners joined together to launch the COVID-19 Emergency Response Fund for Berkshire County to rapidly deploy resources to 501c3 organizations on the frontlines working with communities disproportionately impacted by the coronavirus and the economic consequences of this outbreak.

 Throughout the county, nonprofits have stepped up to assist residents with food, shelter, health and mental health services, and other critical support.
-The COVID-19 Emergency Response Fund for Berkshire County has already awarded 121 grants totaling $1.9 million to 97 organizations responding to these basic needs.
+The COVID-19 Emergency Response Fund for Berkshire County, along with the Neighbor-to-Neighbor Fund at Berkshire Taconic Community Foundation and the Massachusetts COVID-19 Relief Fund, have awarded 183 grants totaling $2.96 million to 97 organizations responding to these basic needs.

 As of mid-June, the fund has paused its grantmaking in order for our organizations – Berkshire United Way, Berkshire Taconic Community Foundation, Northern Berkshire United Way and Williamstown Community Chest – to assess the longer-term needs related to the pandemic.
 In the meantime, donations continue to be accepted and are greatly appreciated.